 In this case, the line manager (coach) guides the individual through the process of identifying and meeting their training and development needs with the aim of coming up with solutions that suit both the organisation and the affected employee.

-Adopting this model will ensure that employee feel that they are being recognised and empowered to take care of their training and development plans which in self fosters loyalty to the organisation.
+Adopting this model will ensure employees feel that they are being recognised and empowered to take care of their training and development plans which in itself fosters loyalty to the organisation.